-In 2020, we successfully installed solar panels on the roofs of two schools in Glasgow: Ashton Secondary School and Glendale Primary School / Bunsgoil Ghàidhlig Ghleann Dail.
-These two installations alone will save nearly 50 tonnes of CO2 per year – helping our city work towards its target to be carbon neutral by 2030.
+In 2020, we successfully installed solar panels on the roofs of two schools in Glasgow (Ashton Secondary School and Glendale Primary School / Bunsgoil Ghàidhlig Ghleann Dail).
+These two installations alone will save nearly 45 tonnes of carbon dioxide per year – helping our city work towards its target to be carbon neutral by 2030.
 We plan to install solar panels on the roofs of another 7 large public/private buildings across the city and have just launched a 'Community Share Offer' so that people all over Glasgow can get involved.

-We had an amazing response to our Community Share Offer from individuals and community organisations across the city and beyond and smashed our £30,000 target.
-We received completed applications from 152 individuals and 26 community organisations.
+We had an amazing response to our Community Share Offer from individuals and community organisations across the city and beyond and smashed our £30,000 target, receiving completed applications from 152 individuals and 26 community organisations.

-Once up and running, we aim to generate up to 320,000kWh/year of clean, green energy for Glasgow saving us 82 tonnes of carbon every year.
+Once up and running, we aim to generate up to 79,000kWh/year of clean, green energy for Glasgow saving us 45 tonnes of carbon every year.

 Financing community projects can seem daunting at first.
 Projects with several stages and different amounts of funding will require a significant amount of advance planning to make sure the project is feasible, but thankfully there are various different options to help aid this process and financially support local projects.
 We were partly funded by the Scottish Power Energy Networks (SPEN) grant through the Green Economy Fund, a fund supported by Scottish Power to specifically work with smaller communities and provide access to funding for projects that may have struggled to finance otherwise.

 We also raised money using the Community Shares Offer.
-There are many amazing benefits for organisations to get involved in community energy projects.
-These include becoming part of the community; offsetting emissions to benefit society; and standing out from the crowd.
+There are many amazing benefits for organisations to get involved in community energy projects that include becoming part of the local community, offsetting emissions to benefit society and standing out from the crowd!